mdn/content/files/en-us/web/api/webgpu_api/index.md

 A pipeline is a logical structure containing programmable stages that are completed to get your program's work done.
 WebGPU is currently able to handle two types of pipeline:

 - A render pipeline renders graphics, typically into a {{htmlelement("canvas")}} element, but it could also render graphics offscreen.
 It has two main stages:

-  - A vertex stage, in which a vertex shader takes positioning data fed into the GPU and uses it to position the vertices of triangles (the basic building block of rendered graphics) in 3D space by applying specified effects like rotation, translation, or perspective.
-The vertices are then assembled into triangles and rasterized by the GPU to figure out what pixels each one should cover on the drawing canvas.
+  - A vertex stage, in which a vertex shader takes positioning data fed into the GPU and uses it to position a series of vertices in 3D space by applying specified effects like rotation, translation, or perspective.
+The vertices are then assembled into primitives such as triangles (the basic building block of rendered graphics) and rasterized by the GPU to figure out what pixels each one should cover on the drawing canvas.

-  - A fragment stage, in which a fragment shader computes the color for each pixel covered by the triangles produced by the vertex shader.
+  - A fragment stage, in which a fragment shader computes the color for each pixel covered by the primitives produced by the vertex shader.
 These computations frequently use inputs such as images (in the form of textures) that provide surface details and the position and color of virtual lights.

 - A compute pipeline is for general computation.
 A compute pipeline contains a single compute stage in which a compute shader takes general data, processes it in parallel across a specified number of workgroups, then returns the result in one or more buffers.
 The buffers can contain any kind of data.

 The shaders mentioned above are sets of instructions processed by the GPU.
 WebGPU shaders are written in a low-level Rust-like language called [WebGPU Shader Language](https://gpuweb.github.io/gpuweb/wgsl/) (WGSL).